Manchester United youngsters Di'Shon Bernard, Ethan Laird and Dylan Levitt to start in Astana

 Manchester United manager Ole Gunnar Solskjaer has confirmed academy products Di'Shon Bernard, Ethan Laird and Dylan Levitt will start Thursday's Europa League match against Astana.

-Solskjaer has included just four senior players - Lee Grant, Axel Tuanzebe, Luke Shaw and Jesse Lingard - in his squad for the match in Kazakhstan, with United's place in the knockout stages of the competition already secured.
+With United's place in the knockout stages of the competition already secured, Solskjaer has included just four senior players - Lee Grant, Axel Tuanzebe, Luke Shaw and Jesse Lingard - in his squad for the match in Kazakhstan.

 Fourteen of United's travelling squad are under the age of 20 and Solskjaer believes the match is the perfect opportunity to introduce the club's youngsters to senior football.